Relintai/pandemonium_engine_docs/03_usage/13_platform/javascript/01_customizing_html5_shell.md

 code.
 This process consists of three steps, though as shown most of them can be skipped depending on how much customization is needed (or be left to a default behavior).

-See the `HTML5 shell class reference ( doc_html5_shell_classref )`, for the full list of methods and options available.

 First, the engine must be loaded, then it needs to be initialized, and after this the project can finally be started.
 You can perform every of these steps manually and with great control.
-However, in the simplest case all you need to do is to create an instance of the :js:class:`Engine` class with the exported configuration, and then call the :js:meth:`engine.startGame ( Engine.prototype.startGame )` method optionally overriding any :js:attr:`EngineConfig` parameters.
+However, in the simplest case all you need to do is to create an instance of the `Engine` class with the exported configuration, and then call the `engine.startGame()` method optionally overriding any `EngineConfig` parameters.

 ```
 const engine = new Engine($PANDEMONIUM_CONFIG);